kellyyliu/kellyyliu.github.io/_pages/research.md

 # Publication

-#### “Facility Acquisition and Care Quality in the United States Dialysis Industry.” with Ilana Segal, Truc Bui, and Kevin Callison. *Journal for Healthcare Quality* ([forthcoming](https://journals.lww.com/jhqonline/fulltext/9900/facility_acquisition_and_care_quality_in_the_u_s_.118.aspx)).
+- “Facility Acquisition and Care Quality in the United States Dialysis Industry.” with Ilana Segal, Truc Bui, and Kevin Callison. *Journal for Healthcare Quality* ([forthcoming](https://journals.lww.com/jhqonline/fulltext/9900/facility_acquisition_and_care_quality_in_the_u_s_.118.aspx)).

 # Field Paper

-#### “The Effect of State Mental Health Parity Laws on Physician Behavior.”
+##### “The Effect of State Mental Health Parity Laws on Physician Behavior.”

+**Abstract:** Numerous studies have evaluated the effectiveness of state mental health parity laws in increasing access to mental health services.
+However, few have examined the role of mental health physicians in facilitating this access to treatment, despite the critical role of physician behavior in understanding the mechanisms behind.
+This paper employs a restricted data set to provide causal evidence from various perspectives, highlighting multiple supply-side responses induced by state mental health parity laws.
+First, utilizing a mixed-economy model, I predict that mental health physicians in states with parity laws will increase the quantity of mental health services and their participation in private health insurance market.
+Second, employing difference-in-differences strategies, results show that the average visit duration decreases about 17% to accommodate increased quantities while physicians do not increase their total labor supply time too much.
+Third, the observed null effects on payer mix suggest that increased quantities may come mainly from increasing demand of existing patients.
+Fourth, parity laws do not appear to influence psychiatrists’ location decisions but they do affect psychiatric or mental health service provisions at the facility level.
+The facility responses have important policy implications in addressing geographical disparities in mental health service across states.
+The results also shed lights on the evaluation of subsequent mental health insurance expansions, such as Medicaid expansion in behavioral health services.

 # Work in Progress

-#### “Gender Identity, Race, Ethnicity, and Health Insurance Discrimination in Access to Mental Health Care: Evidence from an Audit Correspondence Field Experiment.” with Patrick Button, Barbara Lundebjerg, Luca Fumarco, Benjamin Harrell, and David Schwegman.
+- “Gender Identity, Race, Ethnicity, and Health Insurance Discrimination in Access to Mental Health Care: Evidence from an Audit Correspondence Field Experiment.” with Patrick Button, Barbara Lundebjerg, Luca Fumarco, Benjamin Harrell, and David Schwegman.

-#### “The Hidden Costs of Police Brutality: Police-Involved Killings and Public Finance” with Stephanie F. Cheng and Wei Long.
+- “The Hidden Costs of Police Brutality: Police-Involved Killings and Public Finance” with Stephanie F. Cheng and Wei Long.

-#### “Medicare Spending, Mobility and Health Outcomes.” with Kevin Callison.
+- “Medicare Spending, Mobility and Health Outcomes.” with Kevin Callison.